SAP-samples/abap-cheat-sheets/19_ABAP_for_Cloud_Development.md

 2) If available to you, you have accessed an on-premise ABAP system using ADT.

-    You have the unrestricted ABAP language version at your disposal.
-For example, you can use the code from above and ...
-    - insert it into an [executable program (F1 for Standard ABAP)](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenexecutable_program_glosry.htm) (a *report*), create a local class and run the program.
-Reports are not available in ABAP Cloud.
-    - create a global class in the ABAP Class Builder (transaction  `SE24`).
-SAP GUI is not available in ABAP Cloud.

-    Assuming, as mentioned, you have accessed ADT, you can then check out the following:
+    a)  Check API Status information
-    a)  Choose `CTRL + SHIFT + A` to open the search in ADT.
+    - Choose `CTRL + SHIFT + A` to open the search in ADT.
 Search the class `CL_ABAP_RANDOM_INT`.
 Once you have opened the class, check the *Properties* tab and find the API status information.

-    b) Example class
+    b) Create an example class
     - Create a global class and insert the code from above.
 Depending on the name of the class you created, replace the class name in the snippet.
     - If you have not imported the ABAP cheat sheet GitHub repository, remove the lines of code using artifacts from that repository, i.e. change the `SELECT` and  `READ REPORT` statemnets.
 You should not see any syntax errors.
 Activate the class.
     - Run the class with *F9*.
 The code should have been processed up to the `BREAK-POINT` statement and the debugger should have started.
 You may want to check the content of the variables in the debugger.
 Choose *Terminate* to exit the debugger.